varlabz/dumsum/README.md

 Before proceeding, ensure that the following tools are installed and configured on your system:
 - **Docker**: You will need Docker to build and run the container.
 - **Google Chrome Browser**: This is required for running script.
-- **LinkedIn.com**: You should log in and search for positions using your criteria. *ATTENTION: The bot will only use "Easy Apply" positions.*
+- **LinkedIn.com**: You should log in and search for positions using your criteria.
+(The bot doesn't use and save your credentials.)

 ## FLow diagram of the process
 <details>